next-exp/sw-docs/docs/source/eutropia.rst

 Compute the **PSF**\ s
 ::::::::::::::::::::::

 The charge distribution for all events is then histogrammed in the coordinates :math:`x_r` and :math:`y_r`.
-The binning of this histograms is determined by the parameters `xrange`, `yrange`, and `bin_size_xy`.
+The binning of these histograms is determined by the parameters `xrange`, `yrange`, and `bin_size_xy`.
 The **PSF** factor in each bin is defined as the value of the bin normalized to the number of events in the bin, i.e. the average charge observed for a specific range of values of :math:`x_r` and :math:`y_r`.
 An example of such histogram is shown below.

 .. image:: images/eutropia/psf_2d.png
   :width: 850